 - Data can be in any form as it comes from different sources and these different sources will transfer or channelize the data in different ways and it can be in a different format.
 When we bring this data to the cloud or particular storage we need to make sure that this data is well managed. i.e you need to transform the data, delete unnecessary parts.
 As per moving the data is concerned, we need to make sure that data is picked from different sources and bring it at one common place then store it and if required we should transform into more meaningful.

-- Data factory helps to orchestrate this complete process into more manageable or organizable manner.
+- Data factory helps to orchestrate this complete process into a more manageable or organizable manner.

 Cloud-based integration service that allows creating data-driven workflows in the cloud for orchestrating and automating data movement and data transformation.